trueberryless-org/release-image-generator/README.md

 ## Usage

-Get your release image from [https://release-image-generator.trueberryless.org/](https://release-image-generator.trueberryless.org/) and adjust some parameters in the URL:
+Get your random default image from [https://release-image-generator.trueberryless.org/](https://release-image-generator.trueberryless.org/) and adjust some parameters in the URL:

-- text: Configure the text display in the middle of the image: [https://release-image-generator.trueberryless.org?text=2.0](https://release-image-generator.trueberryless.org?text=2.0), by default there is no text
+- **text**: Configure the text display in the middle of the image: [https://release-image-generator.trueberryless.org?text=2.0](https://release-image-generator.trueberryless.org?text=2.0), by default there is no text
-- width & height: Configure the width and height of the image: [https://release-image-generator.trueberryless.org?width=1560&height=640](https://release-image-generator.trueberryless.org?width=1560&height=640)
+- **width** & **height**: Configure the width and height of the image: [https://release-image-generator.trueberryless.org?width=1560&height=640](https://release-image-generator.trueberryless.org?width=1560&height=640)
-- fontFamily & fontWeight: Configure the font family and weight used: [https://release-image-generator.trueberryless.org?fontFamily=jetbrains&fontWeight=bold](https://release-image-generator.trueberryless.org?fontFamily=jetbrains&fontWeight=bold)
+- **fontFamily** & **fontWeight**: Configure the font family and weight used: [https://release-image-generator.trueberryless.org?text=1.0&fontFamily=jetbrainsmono&fontWeight=bold](https://release-image-generator.trueberryless.org?text=1.0&fontFamily=jetbrainsmono&fontWeight=bold)

   Family Options: